kevinduh/elastic4clir/README.md

 ./scripts/quickstir_evaluate.sh /export/corpora5/MATERIAL/IARPA_MATERIAL_BASE-1A/ANALYSIS1/text/translation/ /export/corpora5/MATERIAL/IARPA_MATERIAL_BASE-1A/ANALYSIS1/audio/translation/ collection/material/sw-en/analysis1/template.cfg
 ```

 Note that this script is designed to make it easy to run MATERIAL ASR/MT end evaluation with CLIR, so there are always two data directories (one for speech, one for text; the order does not matter).
 If there is a template.cfg in one of the subdirectories of `collection`, that means it is possible to run `quickstir_evaluate.sh` and get an IR metric like the AQWV score.
-The script assumes that each of the data directories contains files with the same naming convention as MATERIAL (see e.g. `/export/corpora5/MATERIAL/IARPA_MATERIAL_BASE-1A/ANALYSIS1/text/translation/`).
+The script assumes that each of the data directories contains files with the same naming convention as the MATERIAL data packs (see e.g. `/export/corpora5/MATERIAL/IARPA_MATERIAL_BASE-1A/ANALYSIS1/text/translation/`).
 Importantly, each file name is prefixed with `MATERIAL_BASE-$language_$id` and consists of a document.
 If there are any tab-separated columns in these files, the last one is assumed to be the English translation.

 As a second example, suppose we are interested in evaluating the results of human translations on the MATERIAL Tagalog-English Analysis1 collection, then we would run the following: